Enrolment

 Why do you need to know about my disability needs?

 We need to know about your disability, including mental health to enable us to arrange reasonable adjustments in relation to your studies.
+Click here to find out more about Disability Support at BCU.

 Why should I be on the electoral register?

 If you are not registered, you cannot vote.
-The electoral register is also used in Credit Referencing when buying some items such as mobile phones or opening a bank account.
+The electoral register is also used in Credit Referencing when buying items such as mobile phones or opening a bank account.
 Some employers also use Credit Referencing.

 I’m not British, can I register to be on the electoral register?